 Katelyn McDonough received her B.S. in Anthropology from the University of Oregon (UO) in 2014.
 Her research objective is to employ a holistic pathoecological approach in coprolite analysis, incorporating palynological, macrobotanical, and archaeoparasitological analyses to investigate the diet, health, and human ecology of late Pleistocene/ early Holocene peoples in Oregon’s Northern Great Basin.
 Katelyn’s previous experience includes fieldwork with the Eugene District Bureau of Land Management, and with the UO Museum of Natural and Cultural History Research Division.
 As an undergraduate she investigated the distribution of artifacts, bones, and coprolites at the Paisley 5-Mile Point Caves site, where she attended field school in 2011.
 She has also supervised at several archaeology field schools operated through UO.
 Next summer she will be returning to Oregon’s Fort Rock Basin for a third field season at the Connley Caves site, which she hopes to incorporate into her future research.
 (Chair: Vaughn Bryant) ( c.v.)

-My research employs palynological evidence to understand Late-Pleistocene plant and animal communities.
-I am currently analyzing pollen and the dung fungusSporormiella in sediment cores from Page-Ladson, Florida.
-I will use this data to understand the timing and process of megafaunal extinction, and how this event may have affected Paleoindians in the region.
-This work has led me to develop an interest in the methods and applications of the using dung fungi as a proxy for large herbivore abundance and extinction, and I hope to carry out some experiments on the reproduction and taphonomy of dung fungi.
-I am also interested in the applications of electron microscopy to archaeology.
+Angelina’s research employs palynological evidence to understand Late-Pleistocene plant and animal communities.
+She is currently analyzing pollen and the dung fungusSporormiella in sediment cores from Page-Ladson, Florida.
+She will use this data to understand the timing and process of megafaunal extinction, and how this event may have affected Paleoindians in the region.
+This work has led her to develop an interest in the methods and applications of the using dung fungi as a proxy for large herbivore abundance and extinction, and she hopes to carry out some experiments on the reproduction and taphonomy of dung fungi.
+Angelina is also interested in the applications of electron microscopy to archaeology.
 (Co-Chairs, Vaughn Bryant and Mike Waters)

 Neil Puckett (Ph.D.)

-My current research focus is the relationship between Paleoindians and water resources in the northwestern Great Basin.
-I am looking to identify how people adapted to changes in these systems as Pleistocene lakes dried up and access to water became more difficult.
-To accomplish this, I am investigating fluvial systems and basins that have been consistently inundated in the Great Basin and its western margin after 13,000 years ago.
-This summer I will be conducting pilot investigations around select perennial water resources to determine the nature of known Paleoindian assemblages and the local geoarchaeological potential.
-I will also be directing research such as coring within the lacustrine environments to determine the potential for submerged archaeology and buried “open air” sites at the margins between lacustrine and fluvial systems.
+Neil’s current research focus is the relationship between Paleoindians and water resources in the northwestern Great Basin.
+He is looking to identify how people adapted to changes in these systems as Pleistocene lakes dried up and access to water became more difficult.
+To accomplish this, he is investigating fluvial systems and basins that have been consistently inundated in the Great Basin and its western margin after 13,000 years ago.
+He will also be directing research such as coring within the lacustrine environments to determine the potential for submerged archaeology and buried “open air” sites at the margins between lacustrine and fluvial systems.
 The pilot study will be used to plan a survey, excavation, and testing program around and within the fluvial and lacustrine systems to present a complete picture of Paleoindian land use around the selected water systems.
 Ultimately this research will allow for a better understanding of how life ways changed in the Great Basin from the Late Pleistocene through the Early Holocene.
 (Chair: Kelly Graf)

 Morgan Smith (Ph.D.)

-My dissertation research concerns Paleoindian groups in the Southeast United States in order to understand the role of the region during the peopling of the Americas.
-My field-work is focused at two sites: a Middle Paleoindian campsite in north Florida called Ryan-Harley and a potential Early Paleoindian mammoth kill site in central Florida known as the Guest Mammoth.
-I will use the information learned at Ryan-Harley to better understand regionalization trends following the initial peopling of the Americas.
+Morgan’s dissertation research concerns Paleoindian groups in the Southeast United States in order to understand the role of the region during the peopling of the Americas.
+His field-work is focused at two sites: a Middle Paleoindian campsite in north Florida called Ryan-Harley and a potential Early Paleoindian mammoth kill site in central Florida known as the Guest Mammoth.
+He will use the information learned at Ryan-Harley to better understand regionalization trends following the initial peopling of the Americas.
 The trend manifested at this site is the Suwannee point style, which appears to be constrained to the lower Southeast and to have developed immediately after the Clovis period.
 The age of Suwannee is unknown and Ryan-Harley is one of only two sites where Suwannee material has been recovered in situ.
 Excavations conducted at the site in 2015 and 2016 will answer questions regarding the Suwannee tool-kit, subsistence strategies, and place of the trend within the North American Paleoindian chronology.
-In addition to the excavations at Ryan-Harley, I am analyzing Suwannee points found across the Southeast United States to understand the adaptations and distributions of Suwannee point makers on a regional scale.
-The second site I am focusing on is the Guest Mammoth, which was excavated in 1972 and fell out of discussion due to errant radiocarbon ages and questions of geologic context.
-Given advances in geoarchaeology and radiocarbon dating over the last 40 years, I have renewed investigations on the Guest Mammoth to determine its place in the Paleoindian record of North America.
+In addition to the excavations at Ryan-Harley, Morgan is analyzing Suwannee points found across the Southeast United States to understand the adaptations and distributions of Suwannee point makers on a regional scale.
+The second site he is focusing on is the Guest Mammoth, which was excavated in 1972 and fell out of discussion due to errant radiocarbon ages and questions of geologic context.
+Given advances in geoarchaeology and radiocarbon dating over the last 40 years, he has renewed investigations on the Guest Mammoth to determine its place in the Paleoindian record of North America.
 When complete, the findings from these investigations will shed light on Paleoindian adaptations to the Southeastern Coastal Plain in the Early and Middle Paleoindian periods.
 (Chair: Mike Waters)